Aberthaw: 1500–1800

 In the 16th century, the Aberthaw port, situated to the southeast of the village proper, had emerged as a small but thriving harbour.
 The ships took wool and foodstuffs from Wales and returned with wine, salt, dried fruit and leather from the towns of northern France.
 Aberthaw port's importance was furthered by the loss of Porthkerry harbour to a 1584 storm, rendering Aberthaw the principal calling-point within South Wales between Cardiff and Swansea.

 By the first half of the 17th century, boats were departing for not only England and France, but also Spain and Ireland.
 A similarly flourishing trade with the West Indies, chiefly in sugar and tobacco, did not, however, survive the disruption caused by the outbreak of the English Civil War.
 Within the context of the village, the port played a significant role in the livelihoods of many residents in the 17th century, though not always in a legal manner: smuggling was rife within the Bristol Channel.
 Buildings such as the fortified Marsh House, built just to the west of the village in 1636, appear to have been used for storage of illegally imported goods, especially tobacco.
 During the reign of George II, the Master of Fonmon sent soldiers to Aberthaw to try and capture the ringleaders of the smuggling gang.
 Beyond the business of the harbour, agriculture was also of central importance to the settlement, the land to the east of the village, between East Aberthaw and Fonmon, being marked by windmills and orchards.
 To the west, the marsh lands were suitable for grazing.

 One of the port's staples was shipping butter to the Port of Bristol.
-It was remarked that Glamorgan supplied Bristol with its butter in much the same way as Suffolk supplied London and the port at Aberthaw was at the vanguard of this trade.
+It was remarked that Glamorgan supplied Bristol with its butter in much the same way as Suffolk supplied London and the port at Aberthaw was central to this trade.